 The gymnast and coach

 As a teenager, Christina was one of the most successful rhythmic gymnasts of Cyprus.
 She was a champion in Rhythmic Sportive Gymnastics and was twice named “Athlete of the Year”.
 Later, she became a choreographer and coach for the Cypriot team and accompanied the Cypriot delegation of the Rhythmic Sportive Gymnastics Team to many International Games including the Olympic Games of Barcelona in 1992.
-In 2000 the Cyprus Gymnastics Federation presented Christina with a special award for outstanding work in the 20th Century as Choreographer and Coach for the National Team of Rhythmic Sportive Gymnastics.
+In 2000, the Gymnastics Federation of Cyprus presented Christina with a special award for outstanding work in the 20th Century as Choreographer and Coach for the National Team of Rhythmic Sportive Gymnastics.

 Working in London

 Since moving to London in 2001, Christina had taken up the position as head of ballet at D&B School of Performing Arts teaching ballet, body conditioning, and choreographing for the school’s productions.
 She also taught as guest teacher for Birkbeck College and was a ballet teacher for Morley College until 2008.
 Christina also taught for the Danceworks Ballet Academy where, apart from teaching ballet and body conditioning, she also choreographed and set works of great choreographers for the Academy’s productions.
 Christina is now teaching open and private classes at Danceworks and private classes in Ballet, Body Conditioning and PBT in London.
 All throughout lockdown, Christina has been offering very popular group and private e-lessons in Ballet and PBT via zoom.